 The State Historic Preservation Office (SHPO) houses a statewide GIS database of more than 30,000 known archaeological sites in Oregon.
 According to SHPO, 90 of these known archaeological sites are located within Clatsop County.
 In order to discourage looting or vandalism, the locations of these sites are not published.
-An inventory of known archaeological sites is maintained by SHPO.
-Per Oregon Revised Statute (ORS 390.235 and 358.905-961), an Oregon Archaeological Permit is needed to excavate or collect from an archaeological site on non-federal public or private lands.
-A permit is also needed to probe for an archaeological site on non-federal public lands.
-A permit is not required for pedestrian survey if no materials will be collected.
-This information should be incorporated into standard conditions of approval on all development permits issued by Clatsop County.
+An inventory of known archaeological sites in maintained by SHPO.

-Discussions during the citizen advisory committee meetings emphasized the need to more fully acknowledge the first peoples that populated Clatsop County and subsequent ethnic and racial minority groups, such as Chinese immigrants.
+Discussions during the citizen advisory committee meetings emphasized the need to more fully acknowledge the first peoples that populated Clatsop County and the subsequent ethnic and racial minority groups, such as Chinese immigrants.